jolokia/jolokia/client/javascript/README.md

-# Jolokia Javascript Client library
+# Jolokia JavaScript Client library

-The Jolokia Javascript library provides a Javascript API to the to the Jolokia agent.
+The Jolokia JavaScript library provides a JavaScript API to the to the Jolokia agent.
 Refer to [Reference Manual](https://jolokia.org/reference/html/clients.html#client-javascript) for more details on how to use the library.

 This client provides the following three libraries: